 In more severe cases of varicose veins, it may be necessary to have veins treated with lasers in a process called laser ablation.
 In this quick outpatient procedure, energy is applied through a laser fiber inserted into the vein to collapse and seal it shut, which causes blood to be diverted into healthy veins nearby instead.
 The procedure is generally painless and takes about thirty minutes.
 Afterward you can return to work and resume normal activities almost immediately.

-If you suspect you may have varicose veins or venous disease, contact Texas Endovascular today to schedule an appointment.
-For men, it is important not to wait until your varicose veins progress to a more serious, potentially life-threatening condition.
+So listen up guys: if you suspect you may have varicose veins or venous disease, contact Texas Endovascular today to schedule an appointment.
+Don’t push off a consult: if you wait until your varicose veins progress, you may find yourself dealing with a more serious, potentially life-threatening condition.